 Luxury Is Evolving: Why Legacy, Not Lavishness, Will Define the Next Generation of Leaders

-Let me start with a confession: I used to think luxury meant marble foyers, gold accents, and private jets.
+I’ll start with a confession: I used to associate luxury with marble foyers, gold accents, and private jets.
 As a licensed esthetician, I was steeped in “premium” experiences—from silky serums to bespoke treatments.
 As an I/O psychologist, I watched corporations chase “the next big thing” in leadership perks.
-But somewhere between the facial room and the boardroom, I realized: luxury, true opulence, is about legacy.
+But somewhere between the facial room and boardrooms, I realized: luxury, true opulence, is about legacy.

 The Illusion of Lavishness

-We’ve all seen it—the social post dripping with designer labels, the keynote speaker onstage waving a $200 latte, the company offering unlimited first-class travel.
+We’ve all seen the social posts dripping with designer labels, the keynote speaker onstage waving an overpriced latte, the company offering unlimited first-class travel.
 It feels shiny, right?
-But here’s the invisible cost: chasing lavishness often sacrifices everything else—mental bandwidth, authentic connection, personal wellbeing.
+But here’s the invisible cost: chasing lavishness often sacrifices mental bandwidth, authentic connection, and personal wellbeing.

 Ask yourself:

-• How many times have you scrolled past an “exclusive” retreat and thought, “I wish I could afford that, but even more, I wish I could show up without feeling exhausted”?
+• How many times have you scrolled past an “exclusive” retreat and thought, “I wish I could be apart of that, but even more, I wish I could show up without feeling exhausted”?

 Lavishness is a surface-level indicator—easily mimicked, quickly outdated.
 It can impress, but does it endure?